 Richard offers no judgment against those of us who remain dependent on the illusions to get us through daily life and even confirms that it is one of the many valid choices available to us all.
 Life, after all, is a journey, and we are all students, just as we all have some things to teach others.

 Great book!
-I highly recommend it to anyone with questions regarding the nature of reality and their purpose for being alive.
-Get your copy today by clicking here!
+I highly recommend it to anyone with questions regarding the nature of reality and its purpose for being alive.

 If you have read this book or have any questions about it, please leave them below in the comments sections and I will be happy to try and help.

 Shared with love and appreciation for all souls that have chosen to participate in this ‘game of life.’